 Spending his formative years in France, Mr. Uzan graduated of the University of Paris with advanced degrees in Literature, Theatrical Studies, and Philosophy.
 He began his career in the theater as an actor and director in 1963, earning recognition and receiving awards as the Best Young Actor, Best Young Director, and Best Director by the Concours des Jeunes Compagnies during a ten year run in some of the most prestigious French theatres.
 He also lent his voice to the French dubs of 60 movies including The Graduate, Serpico, and Dog Day Afternoon.

-He immigrated to the U.S.A. in 1972, when he established “French Theater in America,” a company that toured for ten years giving 100 performances per year of classic French plays.
-He also pursued an academic career as Professor of Literature, Acting, and Directing at Wellesley College, Middlebury College, Sarah Lawrence University, and Mount Holyoke College.
-On television, he starred in a special series dramatizing the lives and careers of famous musicians and as a special guest on the popular soap opera, Search for Tomorrow.
-He also directed the Interactive Language Learning CD-ROM Who is Oscar Lake? for English as a Second Language students, also produced in French, Italian, and German.
+He immigrated to the U.S. in 1972, when he established “French Theater in America,” a company that toured for a decade giving 100 performances per year of classic French plays.
+On television, he starred in a special series dramatizing the lives and careers of famous musicians and as a special guest on the soap opera, Search for Tomorrow.
+He also directed the Interactive Language Learning CD-ROM Who is Oscar Lake? in four languages.

 In 2008, his novel The Shattered Sky was published in both French and English by Enigma Books, and became Mr. Uzan’s first English language published work.
 His blog, The Wooden Sword, has an avid fan base, and will soon be collated to create his second published novel.